 222 E Ontario St, Chicago, IL 60611

-Also, it’s tasting menu-only, but those willing to take the plunge are treated to ever-changing luxuries such as chilled foie gras torchon, lobster and shrimp salad, veal sweetbreads, Grand Marnier soufflé, and much more.
+Also, it’s tasting menu-only, but those willing to take the plunge are treated to ever-changing luxuries.
+If you are looking for the best French food in Chicago, the menu includes items such as chilled foie gras torchon, lobster and shrimp salad, veal sweetbreads, Grand Marnier soufflé, and much more.

 534 N Clark St, Chicago, IL 60654